dcasota/puppetlabs-scripts/Azure/README.md

 Prerequisites are:
 - Script must run on MS Windows OS with Powershell PSVersion 5.1 or higher
 - Azure account with Virtual Machine contributor role

+The script supports many additional parameters.
+It can be used for more advanced lab setups as well.

 It may take a while until the puppetserver vm is up and running.
 Meanwhile connect with ssh using the localadmin credentials, and run ```sudo /opt/puppetlabs/cloud/bin/check_status.sh --wait```.
 Wait until the configuration process has finished.